mozilla/global-sprint/_articles/collaboration-tools.md

 Feel free to jump into the conversation below and add comments/notes wherever you want or ask questions to other participants.
 You can also add a +1 next to someone else's comment to show that you "like" it.
 You don’t need to sign in to use Etherpad-- just type in your name at right and start commenting!

 ### Gitter Chat
-Gitter Chat is a chat client.
+Gitter Chat is an application for chatting online.
 You can join the Global Sprint channel here, signing in with a  GitHub account or Twitter ID.
-It works much like other chat clients.
 In the run-up to the sprint, you can ask all your site, project, and participant questions here.
 Pop in and introduce yourself-- you can use it to chat with others about your plans for the sprint, and get advice from veteran sprinters.
 During the sprint, we use Gitter Chat for site and project updates, comments, questions, requests for help on issues, and of course to share Sprint-related cat photos!

 ![gitter chat](global-sprint/img/gitter.png)